FlavScents AInsights Entry for Ethylene Brassylate (CAS: 105-95-3)

 2. Sensory Profile

-Ethylene brassylate is renowned for its musky, sweet, and powdery odor, often described as having a clean and elegant character.
-It is a versatile ingredient in perfumery, providing a long-lasting base note that enhances the depth and complexity of fragrance compositions.
-The compound is known for its moderate diffusion and intensity, making it suitable for both subtle and bold fragrance applications.
-While specific taste and odor thresholds are not well-documented, its sensory role is primarily as a background realism enhancer and a modifier in fragrance formulations.
+Ethylene brassylate is renowned for its musky, sweet, and powdery odor, often described as having a clean and slightly floral character.
+It is a versatile ingredient in perfumery, providing a long-lasting base note with moderate diffusion and intensity.
+The compound is typically used to impart a sense of warmth and depth to fragrance compositions.

 Citation hooks: FlavScents; peer-reviewed sensory literature